AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Reopen the TABLE for edit.

 Click on the CaseShape line.
 Down at the bottom of the window you'll see some properties.
 Change "entry required" to Yes.
-Do NOT put in a default value.
+Put in "0" (zero) for the default value... our code for "don't know".
 (See below regarding defaults).
-Save your change, close the window, reopen the data entry form and see how well it works!
+Save your changes, close the window, reopen the data entry form and see how well it works!

-A Problem: some database designers would be unhappy with using the codes (1,2,3 for "tower", "horizontal", "laptop") I can see their point... in some circumstances.
+A Problem: some database designers would be unhappy with using the codes (0, 1, 2, 3 for "unknown", "tower", "horizontal", "laptop") I can see their point... in some circumstances.
 If the codes are going to stay buried inside the system, I'm not TOO worried by their use.
-However, in this example, maybe it would have been better to code the "CaseShape" as a single character, and use t, h and l to stand for the different shapes.
+However, in this example, maybe it would have been better to code the "CaseShape" as a single character, and use u, t, h and l to stand for the different shapes.

 Editorial Philosophy